New Puppy Home Visits

 Thoughtful planning and implementation of activities during your puppy’s first weeks, can help to ensure that your life together starts with minimal stress and maximum opportunity for you to develop a strong, secure bond with one another, and for your puppy to develop into a relaxed, confident and adaptable adult dog.

-£50.00 - 1 hour 30 minute consultation + an emailed copy of our 'New Puppy Guide' reference document
+£50.00 - 2 x 45 minute video call consultation sessions + an emailed copy of our 'New Puppy Guide' reference document

 To register your interest in booking a New Puppy Home Visit, please complete the Registration Form on the Booking Information page.